Definition of Faith:

 Faith is building on what you know is here so you can reach what you know is there.

-As we play, we then listen to our heart.
+As we play, we then listen to our hearts.
 Look for connections that make us stronger.

 A grateful heart is a beginning of greatness.
 It is an expression of humility.
 It is a foundation for the development of such virtues as prayer, faith, courage, contentment, happiness, love, and well-being.